openfaas/docs/docs/deployment/kubernetes.md

 #### 64-bit ARM and AWS Graviton

-For 64-bit ARM servers and devices such as ODroid-C2, Rock64, AWS Graviton and the servers provided by [Packet.net](https://packet.net/).
+For 64-bit ARM servers and devices such as ODroid-C2, Rock64, AWS Graviton and the servers provided by [Equinix Metal (aka Packet)]https://metal.equinix.com).

 Use `arkade` to install OpenFaaS, it will determine the correct files to use to install OpenFaaS.